michelemendel/times.place/blueprint/2_spec.md

 - When a venue is selected, users can choose which event list to view (if the venue has multiple event lists)
 - If a venue has no event lists, no events are displayed
 - Venue owners can reorder event lists when editing a venue
-- Events are displayed with only the time (the date comes from the event list they belong to)
+- The presentation layer determines how to display event datetimes (e.g., time only, date and time, or grouped by date)

 ## Success Criteria